sgiad/Internship-Progress/README.md

-Wednesday, July 27
+Thursday, July 28

-Wrote some intrusion tests.
+Wrote some intrusion tests and enjoyed our interns event.